davidfrantz/force/docs/source/howto/sentinel2-l1c.rst

 Setup**
 Now, the first step is to get access to ESA's data and services.
 For that, you need an account.
-If you don't have one, register [here](https://scihub.copernicus.eu/dhus/#/self-registration).
+If you don't have one, register `here <https://scihub.copernicus.eu/dhus/#/self-registration>`_.
 It's free.

-Then, your credentials must be made available to **FORCE L1AS** to be able to request and receive ESA data.
+Then, your credentials must be made available to FORCE L1AS to be able to request and receive ESA data.
 On your machine, your login credentials must be placed in a hidden file ``.scihub`` in your home directory.
 I advise to only give user reading rights to this file.
 The user name goes in the first line, the password in the second line.